Hannesrasmussen/Sprite.js/README.txt

 (Question) - (Why is this not working? / I am stuck.. etc)
 ______________________________________________________

     new Sprite(name,width,height, --> true <-- );

     It is advised to pass argument 'help' as true when you instatiate your first Sprite.
-Helpful information and tips are shown in the window.console.
+Helpful information and tips are shown to you in the console.

 Available methods: